evanx/redex/README.md

 We wish to implement processors for WebSockets too, in order to push messages into the browser.

-It is not prescriptive and might be used for other messaging mechanisms e.g. TCP/IP sockets (e.g. for legacy systems), ZeroMQ and RabbitMQ.
+It is not prescriptive and might be used for other messaging mechanisms e.g. ZeroMQ, RabbitMQ and TCP/IP sockets e.g. for legacy systems.

 ## Processors